farhadbheekoo/UrbanBlimp/README.md

 ## IRequestBuilder

 Define a way of build an IRequestBuilder.
-This will be re-used on all samples
+The IRequestBuilder implementation differs slightly between the "back end" and "front end" APIs.
+The reason for this is to make the difference between using the ApplicationMasterSecret and the ApplicationSecret explicit.

+### FrontEnd RequestBuilder

     using UrbanBlimp;
     public static class CustomRequestBuilder